calvinchoy/dotfiles/README.md

 - ZSH plugins and aliases
 - NeoVim
 - Tmux

+Note: setup only used in macos environment.
+Should work in linux environments fine.
 ## Dependencies
-Dependencies can be installed using a package manager
+Dependencies can be installed using a package manager of your os:
 - [Zsh](https://zsh.sourceforge.io/) - Z shell, v5.X
 - [Zinit](https://github.com/ryanoasis/nerd-fonts) - a zsh plugin manager
 - [Starship prompt](https://starship.rs/) -  cross shell prompt